cwseitz/UNET/README.md

 lr_scheduler = config.init_obj('lr_scheduler', torch.optim.lr_scheduler, optimizer)
 ```

-If you want to learn more about what these are, Finally, instantiate the object ```UNETTrainer``` and run the training process
+AS you can see, these are also specified in the configuration file.
+They are required, but you can try different optimizers, learning rate schedulers etc  if desired.
+Finally, instantiate the object ```UNETTrainer``` and run the training process

 ```
 trainer = UNETTrainer(model, criterion, metrics, optimizer,